godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 Data directory
 --------------

 The data directory is a dependency for Godot binaries built with the mono module enabled.
 It contains files that are important for the correct functioning of Godot.
-It must be distributed next to the Godot executable.
+It must be distributed together with the Godot executable.
+There is no data directory when targeting ``Android`` so the following information does not apply to that platform.

 Export templates
 ^^^^^^^^^^^^^^^^

 The name of the data directory for a export template differs based on the configuration it was built with.
 The format is ``data.mono.<platform>.<bits>.<target>``, e.g. ``data.mono.x11.32.debug`` or ``data.mono.windows.64.release``.

 In the case of export templates the data directory only contains Mono framework assemblies and configuration files, as well as some shared library dependencies like ``MonoPosixHelper``.

 This directory must be placed with its original name next to the Godot export templates.
 When exporting a project, Godot will also copy this directory with the game executable but the name will be changed to ``data_<APPNAME>``, where ``<APPNAME>`` is the application name as specified in the project setting ``application/config/name``.

 In the case of macOS, where the export template is compressed as a zip file, the contents of the data directory can be placed in the following locations inside the zip:

 +-------------------------------------------------------+---------------------------------------------------------------+
 | ``bin/data.mono.<platform>.<bits>.<target>/Mono/lib`` | ``/osx_template.app/Contents/Frameworks/GodotSharp/Mono/lib`` |